networksetcetera/LODS/README.md

 - todo: break this down into chunks

 Lab 2
-- todo: timer trigger - done
+- todo: timer trigger - done, see funclogicxx2, Recurring

 - use httprepl with the Python Function endpoint. httprepl is .Net Core, simpler to work with direct URL endpoint https://ciwchris.github.io/blog/20-using-the-dotnet-httprepl-tool.html